-- 1. The property to be rehabilitated must be located within the city limits. - 2.
-The property must be owner occupied and owner must certify the home is the primary residence. - 3.
-Ownership may be verified using a preliminary title search depending on funding source; a deed alone may not suffice. - 4.
-Property must be free of liens or encumbrances that unduly restrict the marketable ownership interest. - 5.
-The program will assist very low, low, and moderate-income persons, elderly, disabled, single head of household, families with children, and all others within the
+The property to be rehabilitated must be located within City limits.

+The property must be owner occupied, and the owner must certify the home is the primary residence.
+Ownership may be verified using a preliminary title search depending on funding source; a deed alone may not suffice.
+Property must be free of liens or encumbrances that unduly restrict the marketable ownership interest.